Montana-Media-Arts/sound-fundamentals/modules/week-12/_posts/2010-01-01-final-project.md

 ## Classmate Responses

 In addition to submitting your own final project, you will be expected to listen to the _Something Else_ show in order to reflect upon the entire classes projects.
-More info to come on this closer to the show itself.
+Did your song sound the same played on air? etc